 Maybe that’s why James didn’t return Gilbert’s phone calls and e-mails over the past two months — because he knew the owner looked at him as a moneymaker and nothing more.
 Maybe James no longer wanted to play for someone like that.

 Maybe it was an impossible situation for Gilbert with so many hundreds of millions at stake in such an unprecedented way, and maybe no owner would have done any better.
 But especially in view of Gilbert’s reaction, we have to ask where we might be today if Gilbert had been more forthcoming to LeBron about LeBron’s own faults; about all that LeBron “quit” on, and everything else for which LeBron received a “free pass” or was “covered up” over the years.
-If Gilbert couldn’t speak the truth to LeBron about these things until now out of fear that he might upset LeBron (and his own short-term interest), it’s easier to understand how a pitch to LeBron from Gilbert about the bigger picture would fall on deaf ears.
-It’s easier to understand why LeBron, maybe especially LeBron, wouldn’t want to spend six more years under that kind of leadership, and easier to understand why Pat Riley or the Arisons (who own the Heat) would come off as more compelling figureheads here, especially with brothers like Wade and Bosh in the family to help share the burden.
+If Gilbert couldn’t speak the truth to LeBron about these things until now out of fear that he might upset LeBron, and his own short-term interests in the process, it’s easier to understand how a pitch to LeBron from Gilbert about the bigger picture would fall on deaf ears.
+It’s easier to understand why LeBron, maybe especially LeBron, wouldn’t want to spend six more years under that kind of leadership, and easier to understand why Pat Riley or the Arisons (who own the Heat) would come off as more compelling figureheads here, especially with teammates like Wade and Bosh around to help share the burden.

 Last Thursday, we didn’t see a kid who “isn’t who we thought he was.”
 We saw a kid who was scared.
 A kid who, like anyone might be in any of a number of far less-pressurized situations, for the moment, simply wasn’t who he was.